OnlpLab/RVS/README.md

+# Papaers:
-# Rendezvous (RVS): A Novel Dataset for Spatial Allocentric Reasoning
+## 1. Rendezvous (RVS): A Novel Dataset for Spatial Allocentric Reasoning

 Rendezvous (RVS) is a corpus for executing navigation instructions and resolving spatial descriptions based on maps.
 The task is to follow geospatial instructions given in colloquial language based on a dense urban map.

 The details of the corpus and task are described in: [Where Do We Go from Here?
-Multi-scale Allocentric Relational Inference from Natural Spatial Descriptions](https://arxiv.org/pdf/2402.16364.pdf).
+Multi-scale Allocentric Relational Inference from Natural Spatial Descriptions]([https://arxiv.org/pdf/2402.16364.pdf](https://aclanthology.org/2024.eacl-long.62/)).

+## 2. Into the Unknown: Generating Geospatial Descriptions for New Environments
+Using RVS data we propose a large-scale augmentation method for generating high-quality synthetic data for new environments using readily available geospatial data.
+Our method constructs a grounded knowledge-graph, capturing entity relationships.
+We compare data generated data with LLMs and CFG.

 ## Data